samueldsingh/data-engineering/intro-to-python.md

 - Values: title = "Tera yaar", artist = "Arijit Singh", duration_seconds = 355, is_favorite = True

 **Behavior:**
-- Create: id
+- Create: Add a new song to the database
-- Read: title
+- Read: Retrieve information like song title, artist
-- Update: is_favorite
+- Update: whether song is_favorite or not
-- Delete: id
+- Delete: songs from database

 ### 15. Bank: